percona/pmm/docs/how-to/troubleshoot.md

 Broken network connectivity may be due to many reasons.
 Particularly, when [using Docker](../setting-up/server/docker.md), the container is constrained by the host-level routing and firewall rules.
 For example, your hosting provider might have default `iptables` rules on their hosts that block communication between PMM Server and PMM Client, resulting in *DOWN* targets in VictoriaMetrics.
 If this happens, check the firewall and routing settings on the Docker host.

-PMM is also able to generate diagnostics data which can be examined and/or shared with Percona Support to help quickly solve an issue.
+PMM is also able to generate diagnostics data which can be examined and/or shared with our support team to help quickly solve an issue.
 You can get collected logs from PMM Client using the `pmm-admin summary` command.

 Logs obtained in this way includes PMM Client logs and logs which were received from the PMM Server, stored separately in the `client` and `server` folders.
 The `server` folder also contains its own `client` subfolder with the self-monitoring client information collected on the PMM Server.